-Check the fine print of contracts, ensuring they are relevant and up to date.
+Having robust contracts in place with suppliers and customers is key.
+Checking the fine print, ensuring they are relevant and up to date is vital.
 From terms of business to supplier contracts, these should all be reviewed.

 11 Insurance considerations